2023 Student Awards

 *Exceptions are noted in specific categories.

-IMPORTANT NOTE RE MULTI-PAGE PDFS: Use a multi-page PDF to incorporate any additional images into the maximum number of files allowed (e.g. the image in context, inside pages from a book, or multiple views of 3-dimensional entries such as packaging).
+IMPORTANT NOTE RE MULTI-PAGE PDFS: Use a PDF with multiple pages to incorporate any additional images while still adhering to the maximum number of files allowed.
+For example, the PDF could have several pages that show the image/illustration in final context, inside pages from a book or multiple views of 3D entries such as packaging, etc. but it only counts as 1 file.
+This allows you more opportunities to show your work, without going over the file limit.

 Please note these important required vs. optional Support Files for certain entries:

-~ English translations for French (or other language) entries: Include any important text (e.g. headlines, entry title) either as a Support File or within a multi-page PDF as your Main Entry File.
+~ English translations for non-English entries: Include any important text (e.g. headlines, entry title) either as a Support File or within a multi-page PDF as part of your Main Entry File.

-~ Case-study videos: While not recommended (as outcomes are not a criteria for judges in scoring), case–studies can be added ONLY as a Support File and should be limited to max.
+~ Case studies While not recommended (as outcomes are not a criteria for judges in scoring), case studies can be added ONLY as a Support File and should be limited to max.
 45 seconds.
 REMINDER: You must include the actual creative to be judged as your Main Entry File.

-~ Entering URLs of the same creative as a Support File: (i.e. don't also submit a URL link, if you've already submitted the MP4 as your Main Entry File).
-However, available links to non-static creative are requested in the Winners Information section for publishing in the online Winners Gallery.
+~ Entering URLs of the same creative as a Support File: Don’t submit a URL link if you’ve already submitted an MP4 as your Main Entry Material.
+However, available links to non-static creative are requested in the Winners information section for publishing in the online Winners Gallery. ~ Files submitted, be they Main Entry Files or Support Files (including URLs) should not identify the entrant (except for self-promotion work).

 Acceptable File formats AND RESTRICTIONS: